Job Mapping

 (from blog.weddingpaperdivas.com)

 "Job Mapping" is an entirely new concept to me.
 Job mapping allows companies to take objects, service, products etc. that are already being used in the world, study their flaws based on current usage and find ways to improve the product or service.
 This is kind of like a summary of what we have learned about the innovation process as it can be applied to product innovation.
 It is funny how far you can go "breaking down" the way a person uses, say, a tool.
 It seems basic; you use a hammer to hammer a nail for instance.
 Prior to this class, I would have left it at that.
 You use a hammer to hammer a nail, its basic.
 After reading this article in addition to what we have learned in class, I now know that you can get much deeper than that.
+So, lets take an example and apply it to this.
+I will use a very basic example but one that I think will work for this methodology.
+The example: Hosting a brunch.

 (1) defining the objectives: planning the menu appropriate for all guests, inviting guests, determining how much money is available for the food, determining type of brunch (formal or informal), reasoning behind inviting guests (build relationship, thank you etc), clear space in schedule